percy/cli/packages/config/README.md

 ## Loading config files

-The `.load()` method will load and validate a configuation file, optionally merging it with any provided `overrides`.
-If no `path` is provided, will search for the first supported config found from the current directory up to the home directoy.
+The `.load()` method will load and validate a configuration file, optionally merging it with any provided `overrides`.
+If no `path` is provided, will search for the first supported config found from the current directory up to the home directory.
 Configuration files are cached and reused unless `reload` is `true`.

 ```js